Photocentric UV resin compatibility guide

 How to achieve a crystal clear finish with Durable UV SuperClear?

-For a Gloss effect, parts can be finished with wet sanding to achieve a very smooth surface.
-It is recommended to start sanding the clear post-cured parts with 320-360 grit sandpaper to remove layer lines from the print process, moving to higher grit sandpaper for polishing.
+For a Crystal Clear (Gloss) effect, parts can be finished with wet sanding to achieve a very smooth surface.
+It is recommended to start sanding Durable UV SuperClear parts with 320-360 grit sandpaper to remove layer lines from the print process, moving to higher grit sandpaper for polishing.
 A suitable polishing compound can also be used.
 Once the surface is as smooth as desired, the part should be cleaned well with soap and water and fully dried.
-An appropriate gloss clear acrylic spray lacquer can then be applied to reveal a glass-like finish.
+An appropriate gloss clear acrylic lacquer (e.g. Tamiya Clear X-22) can then be applied to reveal a glass-like finish.